fkenghagho/RobotVQA/README.md

 ![Objects and Relationships description](images/scenegraphFinal.png "Objects and Relationships description")

-# 3. Deep Convo-Neural and relational Networks
+# 3. Deep Convo-Neural and Relational Networks

    Our model works as follows: